As an Amazon Associate, Brew Smartly earns from qualifying purchases. That comes at no extra cost to you. How this works.

-Baratza Encore, being an entry level grinder was designed specifically to provide high quality grinding experiencing in an affordable price so it's made with thermo-plastic.
+Baratza Encore, being an entry-level grinder was designed specifically to provide high quality grinding experience in an affordable price, so it’s made with thermo-plastic.

 On the contrary, Virtuoso+ front panel and bottom replaced with brushed stainless steel, weighing 8lb as compared to 7lbs of Baratza’s Encore.

-Though, Encore is made with plastic, doesn't mean it's not durable.
-Both the machines constructed with high quality material so durability is the obvious factor.
+Though, Encore is made with plastic, it doesn’t mean it’s not durable.
+Both the machines are constructed with high-quality material, so durability is the obvious factor.

 The Top view: